 GoFundMe, the for profit, charitable donations website, is currently valued at 600m dollars…… with a business model focused on collecting .30 cents / per charitable donation.

-Furthermore, if there was 1 change that I’d like to see, in terms of philosophical discourse, during my generation, it would be to have this very conversation……… A conversation I find particularly important in an era where everyone seems to be an; IG model, rapper, or self help coach.
+Furthermore, if there was 1 change that I’d like to see, in terms of philosophical discourse, during my generation, it would be to have this very conversation……… A conversation which I find particularly important during an era where everyone seems to be an; IG model, rapper, or self help coach.
 So, in conclusion, with heated debates concerning welfare reform on the horizon, maybe now is a good time to talk about how we reward business….

 -William Larsen, Civilians News